chakra-ui/panda/website/pages/docs/theming/tokens.md

 })
 ```

-> NOTE 🚨: The conditions used in semantic tokens most be a at-rule or parent selector [condition](/docs/concepts/conditional-styles#reference).
+> NOTE 🚨: The conditions used in semantic tokens must be an at-rule or parent selector [condition](/docs/concepts/conditional-styles#reference).

 ## Token Nesting